 Latin American Cities Conferences

 For many years, AS/COA has traveled to key Latin American cities to host public conferences and private, off-the-record meetings for AS/COA members.
-Due to the ongoing pandemic, we have transitioned our programming to virtual platforms.

-We continue to complement our public conferences with private virtual meetings and roundtables for AS/COA members, leading government officials, and senior-level business executives.
+We continue to complement our public conferences with private meetings and roundtables for AS/COA members, leading government officials, and senior-level business executives.

-In recent years, AS/COA has visited Bogotá, Buenos Aires, Lima, Medellín, Mexico City, Monterrey, Panama City, Santiago, and São Paulo.
+In recent years, AS/COA has visited Bogotá, Buenos Aires, Lima, Medellín, Mexico City, Monterrey, Panama City, Santiago, Santo Domingo, and São Paulo.
 As part of the series we’ve also organized investor missions to Asunción and Montevideo.

 2023 Latin American Cities Conferences